ck2860/CapstoneProject/README.md

 Main Page {#mainpage}
 =========
-# Contextual Bandits (HII)
+# Contextual Bandit Methods
 We would solve contextual bandit problems, using a policy-gradient based reinforcement learning.
-We would evaluate three different greedy strategies: Explore-First, Epsilon-Decreasing, and Epsilon-Greedy.
+We would evaluate seven different epsilon-based strategies.
+We have Epsilon-Greedy, Epsilon-Decreasing, and five different combinations of Epsilon-Greedy and Epsilon-Decreasing.
+We worked with the epsilon probability and episodes.
+Five combinations were created!

+In the experiment, we have 10,000 episodes and use the learning rate of 0.05.
+The epsilon is the probability of exploration.

+**Epsilon-Decreasing:** The experiment starts with pure exploration and epsilon is decreased to 0% in the end.

+**Epsilon-Greedy:** Epsilon is 10%.
+The probability is fixed.

+**Hybrid#1:** Epsilon is decreased from 90% to 10% throughout the experiment.

+**Hybrid#2:** Epsilon is decreased from 100% to 10% in the first 5,000 episodes and keeps as 10% for the rest of the experiment.

+**Hybrid#3:** Epsilon is decreased from 90% to 10% in the first 5,000 episodes and keeps as 10% for the rest of the experiment.

+**Hybrid#4:** Epsilon is decreased from 100% to 10% in the first 2,500 episodes and keeps as 10% for the rest of the experiment.

+**Hybrid#5:** Epsilon is decreased from 90% to 10% in the first 2,500 episodes and keeps as 10% for the rest of the experiment.

+All of the strategies are in the evaluation code.
 The reinforcement learning code is derived from [Md.
 Rezaul Karim](https://www.oreilly.com/library/view/tensorflow-powerful-predictive/9781789136913/) and [Arthur Juliani](https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-1-5-contextual-bandits-bff01d1aad9c).

 ## Table of contents
 * [Requirements](#Requirements)